 We all recognize the hierarchical structures which for many decades formed – and still form – typical business set-up.
 These hierarchies were detailed in Max Weber’s bureaucratic theory, which comprises of six factors:

-Decisions and views are free from emotion and personal factors.
+Impersonal decision free from emotion and personal factors

-The division of labour means employees become experts only in their own field.
+Career oriented where employees become experts in only their own field

 Weber’s structure has formed the basis of successful business organization for decades.
 Even companies which have gradually leaned toward less rigid set-ups have still retained this hierarchical format.
 In the modern business landscape, however, organizational structures inspired by Weber’s theory are no longer primed for success.